Garfield: A Tail of Two Kitties: Plot

 In the grand estate, Garfield receives a great deal of special treatment from both Smithee and Prince's farm animal followers led by his loyal bulldog majordomo, Winston.
-He then sings a song about his new life, and it samples the theme song from The Jeffersons.
-Garfield convinces his fellow animals to tolerate and protect him in order to prevent Dargis from getting his hands on the estate, which he plans to turn into a resort by demolishing the area and slaughtering them all.
+He convinces the other animals to tolerate and protect Garfield in order to prevent Dargis from getting his hands on the estate, which he plans to turn into a resort by demolishing the area and slaughtering them all.
 With Garfield's presence, Dargis thinks Prince has returned and fears that the solicitors will not sign the estate over for him.
 He makes many attempts to dispose of Garfield, but fails every time due to the animals interfering.
 Garfield befriends the animals and teaches them how to make lasagna, while Prince learns how to be an ordinary pet.
 Despite them both enjoying their new lifestyles, they soon begin to miss their old lives, Garfield especially after overhearing the animals complaining about his slovenly and greedy demeanour.

 Garfield and Prince eventually meet each other face to face after both attempting to return to their old lives.
 Garfield, having understood what is at stake for Prince and his subjects, convinces them to help him defeat Dargis.
 Jon and Odie discover the mix-up and go to the castle, which Liz is coincidentally visiting.

 Garfield and Prince taunt Dargis, whose plan is exposed, and the duo are seen by the solicitors.
-A blunderbuss-wielding Dargis barges in and threatens the solicitors into signing the estate over to him, while also taking Liz hostage.
-A crossbow-wielding Jon attempts to force Dargis to release Liz, only for Dargis to threaten to murder him for getting involved in the first place.
-Jon manages to defeat him as Smithee alerts the authorities, and Dargis is arrested.
-Garfield, who had been trying to stop Jon from proposing to Liz, has a change of heart: he helps Jon propose to Liz and she accepts.
+A blunderbuss-wielding Dargis threatens the solicitors into signing the estate over to him, while also taking Liz hostage.
+Jon attempts to force Dargis to release Liz, only for Dargis to threaten to murder him for getting involved in the first place.
+Jon manages to defeat him as Smithee alerts the authorities and Dargis is arrested for his crimes.
+Garfield, who had been trying to stop Jon from proposing to Liz, has a change of heart; he helps Jon propose to Liz and she accepts.